 So it’s an industry not as insular as you may think.
-Chapel Down wine has seen half-year growth of 22% for the last couple of years.
-And, even though English wine makes up just 2% of global sparkling wine sales, this has doubled since 2018 with 10 million bottles predicted to be produced in 2020 pre-coronavirus.
-By 2022, six English vineyards alone are forecasted to be producing more than 1 million bottles every year.
+Chapel Down wine has seen half-year growth of 22% for the last few years.
+England’s representation in the global sparkling wine sales has doubled since 2018, with 10 million bottles predicted to be produced last year (pre-coronavirus).
+By 2022, six English vineyards alone have been forecasted to be producing more than 1 million bottles every year.

-Top tip: A favourite on restaurant menus, we’d recommend reaching for a bottle of 2016 Rathfinny Sparkling Rosé.
+Top tip: A favourite on restaurant menus, no St. George’s Day would be complete without reaching for a bottle of 2016 Rathfinny Sparkling Rosé.

 Rathfinny Rose Brut

 Myth: The grapes grown in English vineyards aren't as good as elsewhere